© Unofficial Royalty 2024

 September 12, 1917 – Death of Tsaritsa Eleonore of Bulgaria at Euxinograd Palace, near Varna, Bulgaria; born Eleonore of Reuss-Köstritz, second wife of Tsar Ferdinand of Bulgaria, buried in the cemetery at Boyana Church near Sofia, Bulgaria

 Following a bit of match-making by Grand Duchess Maria Pavlovna of Russia, Eleonore became engaged to Ferdinand of Bulgaria (born Prince Ferdinand of Saxe-Coburg-Gotha-Koháry) in December 1907.
-Ferdinand’s first wife, Princess Maria Luisa of Bourbon-Parma, had died in 1899, after the birth of the youngest of their four children.
+Ferdinand’s first wife, Princess Maria Luisa of Bourbon-Parma, died in 1899, after the birth of the youngest of their four children.
 Eleonore and Ferdinand did not have any children however, Eleonore was instrumental in raising her four stepchildren.
 During the Balkan Wars and World War I, Eleonore worked tirelessly as a nurse on the front lines.
 After a serious illness, she died at the age of 57, and as per her wishes, she was buried in a very modest grave next to the medieval Boyana Church which she had helped save.

 Unofficial Royalty: Eleonore of Reuss-Köstritz, Tsaritsa of Bulgaria